 Brett, Mara Olekalns of Melbourne University, and Laurie Weingart of Carnegie Mellon University have found that solutions based on identifying interests often don’t occur until after parties have had a chance to signal their own power and assess the other party’s power.
 When confronted with a particularly aggressive threat, display your strength, but demonstrate your preference for negotiating at the level of interests.

-How to you manage conflict during a negotiation?
+How do you manage conflict during a negotiation?
+Do you use these negotiation tips?
 Leave us a comment.